 40 of the 47 HTA licensing standards were covered during the assessment (standards published 3 April 2017).
-Some standards relating to consent procedures (C1(a), C1(d), C1(e), and C1(f)) and standards relating to consent training (C2(a), C2(b) and C2(c)) were not applicable as the establishment does not directly seek consent from donors and has not acquired any new specimens for a number of years.
+Some standards relating to consent procedures (C1(a), C1(d), C1(e), and C1(f)) and standards relating to consent training (C2(a), C2(b) and C2(c)) were not applicable as the establishment does not directly seek consent from donors and all material used for scheduled purposes are existing holdings, having been acquired prior to the HT Act coming into force.